MaterializeInc/materialize/doc/user/content/integrations/http-api.md

 Column descriptions contain the name, oid, data type size and type modifier of a returned column.

+`rows_remaining` only appears if `max_rows` was present in the request, and is the number of remaining rows that were not sent.

 #### TypeScript definition

 You can model these with the following TypeScript definitions: